michaelpapadopoulos11/Networking-CCNA-Labs-Completed/CCNA_Completed_Labs/Day 23 - Etherchannel/README.md

-# Day 23 — EtherChannel Configuration
+# Day 23 — Etherchannel Configuration

-This lab configures multiple EtherChannels (Layer 2 and Layer 3), verifies load‑balancing behavior, and ensures end‑to‑end connectivity to SRV1.
+This lab configures multiple Etherchannels (Layer 2 and Layer 3), verifies load‑balancing behavior, and ensures end‑to‑end connectivity to SRV1.

-## 1. Configure Layer 2 EtherChannel between ASW1 and DSW1 using LACP - Configure it as a trunk.
+## 1. Configure Layer 2 Etherchannel between ASW1 and DSW1 using LACP - Configure it as a trunk.

 After checking the `sh spanning tree` on ASW1, we can see that G0/1 is a root port and G0/2 is an alternate port, meaning G0/2 won't forward or recieve any frames and is acting as a backup.